 On the ESP Guitars website, it says that there are approximately 924 million left handed people in the world, and if 0.7% of the population can play guitar, it could be estimated that there are around 64.68 million lefty guitarists in this world!

 According to industrystatsreport.com, in 2019, the Global Guitar Market was valued at $432.34 million.
 Technavio says it is expected to grow by $468.78 million during 2020-2024, more than doubling its value.

-If we take it that approximately 12% of the world is left handed, that 2019 lefty guitar market could be estimated at around $51.88 million, and if that figure will double in the next four years, that’s a massive amount of lefty guitars that are going to be sold!
+If we take it that approximately 12% of the world is left handed, and estimating that 2019’s lefty guitar market at around $51.88 million; if that figure will double in the next four years, that’s obviously a massive amount of lefty guitars that are going to be sold!
 A figure certainly not to be sniffed at.

 I think any guitar company should think twice about ignoring the lefty market.
 I guess PRS must have changed their minds about producing guitars for us southpaws for some reason.
 Could well be this!

 The company itself was founded in 1985 by Paul Reed Smith in Annapolis, Maryland.
 Smith is a master luthier who was mentored by Ted McCarty, former president of Gibson Guitars and creator of, among others, Gibson’s Explorer, ES-335, SG, and Flying V guitars.
 The first PRS guitar was the PRS Custom, which they revealed at the 1985 NAMM show.

 In 1992, the PRS EG II guitar was introduced, which was also PRS’s first lefty guitar.
 Since then, there have been a number of other left handed PRS guitars available, with models including Custom 24, Custom 22, EG I, EG III, and the McCarty Model among others.